c-scale-community/workflow-coastal-hydrowaq/scripts/README.md

 `run_downloadtest.sh` is a script with which you can test the scalability and performance of downloading data from the [Copernicus Marine Service](https://marine.copernicus.eu/) and the [Climate Data Store](https://cds.climate.copernicus.eu/).
 It only uses scripts from the `download` folder.

-`run_workflow.sh` is a script that runs the complete workflow, first downloading data, then preprocessing it, (`TODO: run model`) and finally postprocessing and visualising the model output.
+`run_workflow.sh` is a script that runs the complete workflow, first downloading data, then preprocessing it, (`TODO: run model`) and finally (`TODO: postprocessing and visualising the model output`).

 To adapt and run the bash scripts, open eith `run_downloadtest.sh` or `run_workflow.sh` in your preferred editor and change the below input variables:
 ```